RowinRuizendaal/browser-technologies-2021/README.md

 EventListeners are not supported in IE 6-8, this version of IE has been released since Aug 27, 2001 this is the only browser that does not support the Event.addEventListener() method.

+### Functions

+Arrow functions are not supported in some browsers, so I decided I will convert them into normal functions so that all browsers support the methods

 ## Modifications